-The combined, or pooled, data is shown below in the form of a contingency table where the relationship between the two variables, Period of Approval (Pre-Covid, 2017-2019 and Covid, 2020-2021) and Reporter+Minister Decisions (Allowed or Consented, and Refused) is shown with individual cell values representing the combination of count or frequency values from Table 1 based on the data provided by the Scottish Parliament.
+The combined, or pooled, data is shown below in the form of a contingency table where the relationship between the two variables, Period of Approval (Pre-Covid, 2017-2019 and Covid, 2020-2021) and reporter+Minister Decisions (Appeal Allowed or Consented, and Refused) is shown with individual cell values representing the combination of count or frequency values from Table 1 based on data provided by the Scottish Parliament.
 These cell values therefore represent the observed frequencies.

-Observed frequency of decisions by Period of Approval
+Period of Approval

-reporter+Minister Pre-Covid (2017-19) Covid (2020-21)
+Pre-Covid (2017-19) Covid (2020-21)

-Decision Allowed or 51 32
+Observed frequency Appeal Allowed and 51 32

-Consented
+of decisions by Consented

-Refused 30 7
+reporter+Minister Refused 30 7

-Table 3 Observed frequency of Minister+reporter decisions 2017-2019 vs 2020-2021
+Table 3 Observed frequency of reporter+Minister Decisions 2017-2019 vs 2020-2021

-With this categorical data describing the relationship between the independent variables, Reporter+Minister Decisions and Period of Approval, Pearson's chi-square test of association has been used to determine if there is an association between them.
+With this categorical data describing the relationship between the independent variables, reporter+Minister Decisions and Period of Approval, Pearson's chi-square test of association has been used to determine if there is an association between them.
 In other words the goal of this test is to determine whether the null hypothesis, H_0 : stands, and if not then the alternative hypothesis, H_1 : can be accepted - the frequency or rate of pre-Covid decision making differs to that during Covid.

-Table 3 therefore reflects the decisions reached by the reporter+Minister during both these periods and it appears from the data that there is a difference, with 30 cases refused pre-Covid to 51 allowed or consented while only 7 cases were refused yet 32 allowed or consented during Covid.
+Table 3 therefore reflects the combined decisions reached by reporters and Ministers during both these periods and it appears from the data that there is a difference, with 30 cases refused pre-Covid to 51 appeals allowed and consented while only 7 cases were refused yet 32 appeals allowed and consented during Covid.
 The question is whether this observed difference is significant from the pattern of frequencies one would expect to see by chance - if there was no relationship between the variables and only random variation.

-While it is possible to calculate the value of the X^2 statistic using programs such as IBM's SPSS or even MS Excel as this is a 2x2 matrix it is possible to calculate the value manually by determining the expected count, or the expected frequency of decision making by reporters and Ministers, using the equation:
+While it is possible to calculate the value of the X^2 statistic using programs such as IBM's SPSS, or even MS Excel, as this is a 2x2 matrix it is possible to calculate the value manually by determining the expected count, or the expected frequency of decision making by reporters and Ministers, using the equation: